 The freelancing life has many perks – from the freedom to dictate your own work hours to yoga pants all day every day.
 That being said, freelancing is by no means easy.
 Freelance work requires a ton of self-direction, creativity, and motivation.
 Additionally, there are many pitfalls that can potentially derail your career.
-Here are 5 of the most common mistakes made by freelancers and some tips on how to avoid them.
+Here are 5 of the most common mistakes made by and biggest challenges for freelancers and some tips on how to avoid them.
 No, freelancing is no picnic, but as long as you steer clear of these pitfalls, it won’t be too difficult either.

 Mistake #1: You Think Like an Employee